 Symptoms and Associated Conditions

-Symptoms of Peyronie's Disease can include any of the following and are present in the percentages listed among men who are coming to a doctor.
-Note, the numbers vary because different studies report differing rates.(1-4)
+Symptoms of Peyronie's Disease can include any of the following and are present in the percentages listed among men who are seeking medical attention.
+Note that the numbers vary because different studies report differing rates.(1-4)

 - Penile curvature (80-91%)